Faucet making gurgling noise

 When should I call a plumber for a gurgling faucet?

-If the gurgling persists or the faucet is difficult to turn on and off, it's best to call a professional plumber to diagnose and fix the issue.
+If you've tried basic troubleshooting steps and the gurgling faucet issue persists, it's best to call a professional plumber to diagnose and repair the problem.

 Connect with certified professionals in your area